torvalds/linux/Documentation/driver-api/mtdnand.rst

    page number where the bad block table starts in the field pages.
 If you have selected bad block tables per chip and you have a multi chip array then the start page must be given for each chip in the chip array.
-Note: there is no scan for a table ident pattern performed, so the fields pattern, veroffs, offs, len can be left uninitialized
+Note: there is yes scan for a table ident pattern performed, so the fields pattern, veroffs, offs, len can be left uninitialized

 -  Table location is automatically detected